LSU-UE4/UE5-Level-Design/moving-platform-ii/README.md

 ##### `Step 9.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we don't want the static mesh to rotate if you did rotate it inside the blueprint component.
-We would want it to stay at it's local rotation.
+We would want it to stay at it's local relative rotation.
+Pull off of the **Jump Platform** pin and select **Get Relative Rotation** and connect the output piin from this node to **Target Relative Rotation**.

 ![add comment to begin play](images/setRotationRelative.png)